lukavuko/Sequential-Feature-Log-Anomaly-Detection/README.md

-# Log Anomaly Detection
+# A Log Anomaly Detection Project
- Just a log problem project.
+ An initial exploration into anomaly detection.

 ### Problem Statement